cecilegaudron/outscape-game/README.md

 A 404 page is also available.

 ### Database
-TO BE COMPLETED
+- **Database Diagram**

 ![Model Database](/media/screenshots/model-database.png)

+- **Custom Model**
+I decide to use the User Model without creating another one.
+Indeed, the admins don't want to store information about the users.
+They are more interested in knowing the information about the reservations.

+This custom model was therefore very important to create and had to be particularly adapted to expectations.
+- The "first_name" and "last_name" fields allow to know the identity of the customer for a better communication.
+- The "email" field eventually allows you to send personalized emails with appointment reminders.
+- The "mobile" field accepts up to 14 characters.
+The customer can be German (12 digit numbers) or French (10 digit numbers).
+It is requested to indicate its indicator for ease of use.
+- The "players" field only accepts entries between 1 and 10.
+Tickets can be entered up to 10 as well, but it is also possible not to enter any information.
+- The "bookdate" field allows to choose the date of the reservation.
+A calendar opens for users to make their choice.
+It is not possible to book for the same day, nor in the past.
+- The "timeslot" field displays several possible timeslots.
+I want it to be possible to book a time slot only once, so I chose to use the "constraints" method so that a "date" value coupled with a "time" value is considered unique.
+- The basic status of each new booking is by default 0, i.e. pending.
+A booking must be confirmed or declined by an admin.

 ### Page Construction
 - **Django Templates**
 I used Django templates to build my pages.
-The head, logo, navigation bar, navigation if the user is connected and the footer are filled in the base.html document.
+The head, logo, navigation bar, navigation if the user is connected and the footer are filled in the **base.html** document.
 The stylesheet is called by the link **{% static 'css/style.css' %}** so that all pages regardless of their location.
 The pages for logging in, registering or logging out of the user account are not in the same folder as the Home page for example.
 The different content pages use this document to load common elements such as the footer or the navigation, among others.
 The content pages only contain their own content.

-TO BE COMPLETED

 ### Menu
 The menu is presented in two ways: